evitaisyr/final-project/README.md

 5) Analyze Residuals from the Regression Model
    Compare NBA vs WNBA residuals and show top and bottom outliers

+6) Interactive Features:
-6) Interactive Feature: Chose a team and season to see how they performed vs the model
+   Chose a team and season to see how they performed vs the model Select a season for that team and adjust their MOV to see how this impacts wins